The $64,000 Question

 Double Your Money...

-Gagmeister-in-chief Monkhouse hosted this tensionless but otherwise well-produced update of the 1950s series The 64,000 Question, based on the classic American game show.
+Gagmeister-in-chief Monkhouse hosted a tensionless but otherwise well-produced update version in the 1990s.

 Contestants would choose a specialist subject from which their questions were drawn.
 The first stage of the game offered £1 for the first question, leading up to questions worth £25, £50, £100, £200 and £400 (the last two of which were two-part questions).
 If they reached the £400 level, their money would be safe.